Germany: One dead, several hospitalized after sharing a bottle | DW | 14.02.2022

 Investigators suspect a case of negligent homicide, a police spokesperson told public broadcaster Bayerischer Rundfunk (BR).

-While there were no suspect yet and no assumption of intent, police are investigating in all directions, BR reported.
+While there was no suspect yet and no assumption of intent, police are investigating in all directions, BR reported.

 adi/dj (dpa, AFP)